deeptools/deepTools/docs/content/help_faq.rst

 FAQ
 ====

-Here, we are collecting issues we have encountered over the time.
-Feel free to contribute your questions via deeptools@googlegroups.com
-We also have :doc:`faq_galaxy`.
+Below are issues we have encountered.
+Feel free to contribute your questions via deeptools@googlegroups.com We also have :doc:`faq_galaxy`.

 .. contents::